 Spaghetti with Asparagus and Egg

-Sunday, April 10, 2011 at 2:15PM If a vote were being held today, right now, on what one thing I would want to be eating for the next 10 years, my vote is solidly here with this one, folks.
+If a vote were being held today, right now, on what one thing I would want to be eating for the next 10 years, my vote is solidly here with this one, folks.
 I was pretty sure this was going to be good, but after a couple of bites, I could hear the distant ringing of little alarm bells.
-I’m very familiar with those bells, otherwise known as my internal warning system, alerting me to the fact that I might possibly eat more than I, ahem, should.
-You know how when something’s so good that it doesn’t matter how much is on your plate, you know it’s just not going to be enough?
+I’m very familiar with those bells, otherwise known as my internal warning system, alerting me to the fact that I was already wanting to eat more than I probably should.
 I was in trouble.
-I mean, I was on the brink, people; standing on the edge of total gluttony, my toes were dangling and I was ready to jump headfirst into a warm bowl of egg- infused pasta.
+I mean, I was on the brink, people; standing on the edge of some serious gluttony; my toes were dangling and I was ready to jump headfirst into a warm bowl of egg- infused pasta.

-As you can see, yes, there were leftovers and I got my photo.
+As you can see, I did get my photo.
 But now there’s a plastic container in the refrigerator with the rest of that pasta, and it’s burning a hole in the door.
 Yup.
 It’s that good.

 Spaghetti with Asparagus and Egg